 The old Virgin Atlantic bar created the potential for awkward third wheel encounters, with limited seats all in a row.
 That, or people would actually try to make small talk, and as a fan of medium and above talk, I just wasn’t a fan.

 The new loft bar allows two or three separate groups to each congregate, or solo travellers to relax and kick their feet up in a much more spacious and laid back setting.
 With the bluetooth pairing and the massive touchscreen, you can really go solo-dolo over there, or kick it with others.
 Plus, there’s USB and AC power ports under the seats.

 The 8 bluetooth headphone connections mean you can screen a film, or host a silent disco – which is my big idea for it all – and there is a bar around the corner, where someone was always happy to shake up a cocktail.
 In my eyes, it’s a tremendous improvement.

 To go from a seat which some travellers chose to avoid to a top 10 product, which I’d place in the top 5, given the incredible ground experience and on board bar Virgin Atlantic brings with it, this is a huge leap.
 I love seeing the latest connectivity, super HD screens and ample room to move around.

 Is it better than the BA A350?
-I’d say the seat wins marginally thanks to the tech and the effort put into sleep, connectivity and relaxation comforts, but the cabin really does win on ambiance, plus the addition of a social space to stretch out or chat is just rad, whereas there’s absolutely no space on the other.
+I’d say the seat wins marginally thanks to the tech and the effort put into sleep, connectivity and relaxation comforts.
+It’s a tight call.
+But overall, the cabin really does win on ambiance, and the addition of a social space to stretch your legs out or chat is just such a welcomed feature, whereas there’s absolutely no space on the other.